 It is the policy of the School Board of Bay County, Florida (the "District" or "School Board") that all of its students and school employees have an educational setting that is safe, secure, and free from harassment, bullying, and dating violence and abuse of any kind.
 The District will not tolerate bullying, harassment, or teen dating violence and abuse of any type.
+Conduct that constitutes bullying, harassment, or teen dating violence and abuse of any type.
 Conduct that constitutes bullying, harassment, or teen dating violence and abuse as defined herein, is prohibited, including discrimination on the basis of race, color, national origin, sex and disability.
 The full policy (7.207) is found in Chapter 7 of the School Board Policy, available at your child's school or www.bay.k12.fl.us.